 - 1. The Application is not entirely completed and/or signed; - 2.
 The Applicant fails to meet major application specifications, including: - a.
 The Applicant fails to submit the required application, supporting documentation, or forms; - b.
-The Applicant does not accept the payment rate established by the Provider Services Agreement.
+The Applicant does not accept the payment rate established by the Provider Services Agreement; - c.
+The Applicant does not hold a current license.